MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_01_basics.rst

  .. code-block:: none

-    /Users/reinder/opt/miniconda3/envs/python3.8/lib/python3.8/site-packages/brainspace/plotting/base.py:287: UserWarning:

-    Interactive mode requires 'panel'.
-Setting 'interactive=False'
+    [<IPython.core.display.Image object>, <IPython.core.display.Image object>, <IPython.core.display.Image object>, <IPython.core.display.Image object>]

 ..
-GENERATED FROM PYTHON SOURCE LINES 163-171
+GENERATED FROM PYTHON SOURCE LINES 155-167

-BrainStat also allows for assessing significant clusters and peaks.
+Only clusters are significant, and not peaks.
+This suggests that the age effect covers large regions, rather than local foci.
+Furthermore, at the vertexwise level we only find a small group of significant vertices in the left cingulate cortex.
+Lets have a closer look at the clusters and their peaks.
 The data on clusters are stored in tables inside BrainStatModel.P.clus and information on the peaks is stored in BrainStatModel.P.peak.
 If a two-tailed test is run (BrainStat defaults to two-tailed), a table is returned for each tail.
 The first table uses the contrast as provided, the second table uses the inverse contrast.
 If a one-tailed test is performed, then only a single table is returned.
-Lets print the inverted contrast cluster table.
+Lets print the first 15 rows of the inverted contrast cluster table.

 ..
-GENERATED FROM PYTHON SOURCE LINES 171-174
+GENERATED FROM PYTHON SOURCE LINES 167-170

 .. code-block:: default